Prepping your files for pins

 - If you have fonts in your design, please select them in Ai and go to Type > Create Outlines before sending so Ai doesn't auto swap it if I don't have that font

 - The min line thickness for a mold line is 0.1mm for soft enamel and 0.2mm for hard enamel.
-The min thickness of a color area that will be an enamel color and not the metal is 0.2mm.
-If you have a cut out area in the design, to have a clean cut with no recessed metal(cut goes all the way through as a hole), it should be 2mm min and they suggest 3mm for the cleanest cut.
+The min thickness of a color area that will be an enamel color and not the metal is 0.2mm in soft enamel or 0.35mm for hard enamel.
+If you have a cut out area in the design, to have a clean cut with no recessed metal(cut goes all the way through as a hole), it should be 2.5mm min and they suggest 3mm for the cleanest cut.

 If you can't make a vector, that's totally fine.
 Just send me a high res jpeg, psd, whatever and I should be able to get it done smoothly.